 - importance of learning and development.
 Children develop and learn at different rates

-In the EYFS classes children are supported to develop the essential early learning skills that allow them to sit and take part in adult led activities as part of a group and to actively learn.
+We understand that to promote development and prepare children for lifelong learning that we need to first develop the Characteristics of Effective Teaching and Learning and we make this a key priority in Early Years.
+For example, in the EYFS, children are supported to develop the essential early learning skills that allow them to sit and take part in adult led activities as part of a group and to actively learn.

 The Early Years Foundation Stage is for children from birth to the end of Reception (the academic year in which they turn five).